Title: The Evaporation of Sofi Snow

 For Miguel, Earth’s charming young playboy, the games are of a different sort.
 As Ambassador to the Delonese, his career has been built on trading secrets and seduction.
 Until the Fantasy Fight’s bomb goes off.
 Now the tables have turned and he’s a target for blackmail.
 The game is simple: Help the blackmailers, or lose more than anyone can fathom, or Earth can afford.

 This book is a call out to gamers, dystopian and sci-fi fans, alien-lovers, inter-galactic politics junkies, trafficking-fighters, dreamers, family, love, and cliff hangers.

-Here are some of the things I liked:
+Here are the things I liked:

 Being the international buff that I am, the intergalactic cultural aspects of the aliens thrilled me (total culture nerd!)
 Ha!
 Loved the exchanges, their skills and strengths, and that wonder behind them.
-As a self-proclaimed ambassador of sorts (I travel frequently) I longed for good relations between the aliens and humans.
+As a self-proclaimed ambassador of sorts (tck/I travel frequently) I longed for good relations between the aliens and humans.
 I even hoped for things between them that sadly didn’t happen.
-Alas, it could not in this story.
+Alas, it could not happen in this story.
 But maybe in the sequel????

 On themes: I love seeing the heart behind an author.
 Weber does a great job reaching into bigger issues.
 She hits on moral character either eroding or transforming, saving or destroying.
 (Miguel’s character development/backstory was my fav!!!!)
 She approaches the issue of trafficking, raising questions and demands.
 She vulnerably goes into family dynamics and how it effects everything– past, present, future.
 There is redemption, power, conviction, and hope all weaved into some crazy teens who are willing to take a risk.